MarcusAichmayr/elementary_vectors/docs/index.rst

 Documentation of elementary_vectors
 ===================================

-To install this package for SageMath, visit the `repository on GitHub <https://github.com/MarcusAichmayr/elementary_vectors>`_.
+To install this SageMath package, visit the `repository on GitHub <https://github.com/MarcusAichmayr/elementary_vectors>`_.

 .. rubric:: Elementary vectors